Zacks Investment Research Lowers Office Properties Income Trust (NASDAQ:OPI) to Sell

-Zacks Investment Research cut shares of Office Properties Income Trust (NASDAQ:OPI) from a hold rating to a sell rating in a research report released on Wednesday, Zacks.com reports.
+Zacks Investment Research cut shares of Office Properties Income Trust (NASDAQ:OPI) from a hold rating to a sell rating in a research report report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Office Properties Income Trust is a real estate investment trust.
 It owns buildings primarily leased to single tenants as well as government entities.
 Office Properties Income Trust, formerly known as Government Properties Income Trust, is based in Newton, United States. “